Understanding Elderberry Bushes Size For Optimal Growth And Harvest

 Mature Height

 Sambucus canadensis, commonly known as American elderberry, generally matures to around 6 to 8 feet tall.
 However, height can vary significantly among different species of elderberry, with Sambucus nigra, or European elderberry, typically reaching heights between 8 to 12 feet, and in some cases, even up to 20 feet.
+When fully ripe, the berries of mature elderberry bushes turn a dark purple color, which is a key indicator that they are ready for harvest.

 These variations in height are influenced by growing conditions, including soil quality, sunlight exposure, and overall care.